NewEconoLab/NNS-EN/nns_protocol.rst

 However, there will be a problem with the transparent bidding.
 If the bidding period is certain, no one is willing to bid for the domain name at the beginning, because others can get a little more money to outbid you at the end of the auction.
-In order to solve the problem of the early bidding disadvantage, we introduce ``randomness`` for the end time of the auction.
+In order to solve the problem of the early bidding disadvantage, we introduce ``randomness`` at the end time of the auction.
 The auction is composed of two phases.

 **Fixed Period**